Taking care of older people in our communities

 2. Other services:

-We provide assistance for old-age pension provided for you by the South African Social Security Agency (SASSA).
-SASSA is able to say whether or not you qualify for a grant by looking at the amount you earn and things you own.
+The South African Social Security Agency (SASSA) provide assistance for an old-age pension and can say whether or not you qualify for a grant by looking at the amount you earn and things you own (called a means test).

 For more information on services and facilities catering for older persons, contact the Department of Social Development toll-free on: 0800 220 250.